joshphillipssr/VitePress-Template/docs/index.md

 This is the home page for joshphillipssr.com

 Content will be added here.
 Very soon.
 Like...now.
 But seriously...this time it will work.
+Please.
+For the love of god.